 Design for Manufacture and Assembly (DfMA) is used as the foundation for concurrent engineering processes to simplify and fully optimise the structure wherever possible, to reduce manufacturing and assembly costs and to quantify improvements.
-This process helps to identify, calculate and eliminate waste or inefficiency in the building design.

 To ensure that DfMA is integrated at every opportunity during the design and development path,

-B & K Structures have developed some innovative processes to quantify design decisions - Managing Director, Andrew Goodwin discusses the benefits.
+B&K Structures have developed some innovative processes to quantify design decisions - Managing Director, Andrew Goodwin discusses the benefits:

 Optimising Structural Specification Performance

 Design for Manufacture and Assembly is an approach that facilitates greater offsite manufacturing, minimising onsite construction.
 Buildings are constructed with higher levels of safety and speed - the process delivers both resource and cost efficiencies but does not impede creative design aspirations or compromise on quality.